range-kun/pituhon-bot/README.md

 - All configurations can be done with using config.py file and .env file
 - Log data would be stored in /home/discord/logs
 - Database would be created on your machine
+- Redis container would be created automatically
 - Test mode to send all notification information to test channel with test bot
   - To run bot in the test mode you will need additional test token, test bot.
-At docker-compose.yaml you'll need to add at the end of line
-«command:  bash -c "alembic upgrade head && python -m app"» word «test» or run «python -m app test» without docker
+  - Docker-compose.override.yml by default support test mode (to change it update DEBUG var)

 ### To begin with bot next steps required: